-The Value Proposition; Why Having Fredrick P Niemann Esq., Can and (Likely) Will Save You $$$ In Your Estate Planning (When Estate Planning with a Durable Power of Attorney)
+Why Having Fredrick P Niemann Esq., Can and (Likely) Will Save You $$$ In Your Estate Planning

-Everyone knows that you can go online and purchase certain Estate Planning forms and other legal documents.
-They are inexpensive and may appear to address your goals and objectives but are they the right documents for you?
-Will they truly provide the necessary solutions and protection(s) your looking for and need especially if unforeseen circumstances/events take place in your life after you sign these documents.
+Everyone knows you can go online and purchase Estate Planning forms and other legal documents.
+They are inexpensive and appear to address your needs but are they the right documents for you?
+Will they truly provide the necessary protection(s) and goals you’re looking for at the time of your death, especially if unforeseen circumstances/events take place in your life after you sign these documents?

-Here’s Why Working with Fredrick P Niemann Esq.
-May Be the Better Approach
+Here’s Why Working with Fredrick P Niemann Esq. and Hanlon Niemann & Wright May Be the Better Approach

 Here are some brief examples of what I mean.
+First off, is a trust the right document for you?
 If you’re contemplating a trust, what should you consider when selecting a Trustee.
-First off, is a trust the right document for you?
 Should there be more than one Trustee for example, Co-Trustees, independent Trustees?
 Under what circumstances should distributions (if any) of income or principal be made from the Trust to beneficiaries?
 At what age should a trust for minors end?
 What are the income and death tax consequences of using a trust?
-Should you have a Will or a Trust?
+Should you have a Will instead of a Trust?
 Which is the better choice?
 What about selecting a Guardian for your children, grandchildren, minors or incapacitated adults?
 What are the most important criteria in making those decisions?
 Then there are the choices of selecting a fiduciary.
 Should you or should you not use a single Executor or Power of Attorney or should Co-Executors and Co-Powers of Attorney be selected?
-Does it make more sense to pay death tax now or in the future rather than Federal and N.J. income tax for assets that are gifted or transferred to children and others (hint; there can be a major difference in the tax consequence ($$$) and your choice may cost you or your survivors substantially more tax in the future).
+Does it make more sense to pay a gift tax now rather than in the future when you pass and an estate tax may be due (hint; there can be a major difference in the tax consequences ($$$) and your choice may cost you or your survivors substantially more tax in the future).
 Is a life estate or a gift of your house a good decision?
 These are just a few examples.

 So, you see, our firm really does offer you a value proposition.
 You get what you need and nothing more at a price that is generally less than other firms, particularly large law firms.
 But there is also another big difference with us and that has to do with the personal and generally friendly culture known of Hanlon Niemann & Wright.
 Every day we sincerely strive to give our clients the attention they need to address the unique circumstances of life and those that you seek to protect.
 Read about our culture in the many testimonials you see online.

 I hope I have been able to offer a compelling reason to meet with me for your Last Will and Testament.
-I look forward to meeting with you.
 You can contact me toll-free at (855) 376-5291 or email me directly at firstname.lastname@example.org.
-Thank you for your considering of our office.
+Thank you for considering our office.